Use of drones

 Operators must then contact Glasgow Prestwick’s Air Traffic Control Unit (ATC) confirming details and the incident number given from Police Scotland.
 We will then co-ordinate the drone flight alongside Air Traffic Operations.
 Enquiries should be sent to our ATC team by using our Contact form.

 Permission will only be granted at the discretion of Police Scotland and/or ATC.

 Help us keep everyone and the airspace safe by reporting any concerns you may have with drones or unmanned aircraft being used close to Glasgow Prestwick Airport.

 Reports should be made to Police Scotland by calling 101.

-In the coming week’s ‘No Drone Zone’ signage will be placed in key area’s around South Ayrshire.
+‘No Drone Zone’ signage has been placed in key area’s around South Ayrshire.
 If you are reporting drone misuse and are close to one of the signs please quote the unique reference number to Police Scotland.